cncf/tag-security/slack.md

 # SIG-Security channels housekeeping

 ## Identifying and creating channels
-Just for approved projects, sec-assessment-xxxx exception SIG-Security channels are identified with the “sig-security-” prefix.
+Just for approved projects, "sec-assessment-xxxx" exception SIG-Security channels are identified with the “sig-security-” prefix.
 Except during conferences, the CNCF permits slack members to create channels; however, sig-security-related channels should only be created by chairs or tech leads, and are typically